myhro/docs-content/content/reference/registry.md

 We will be using the organization name `acmecorp` throughout this page as a placeholder for your respective organization name.

-If you aren't planning to share your images with other users, you can of course use your default organization name, which is identitcal with your user name.
+If you aren't planning to share your images with other users, you can of course use your default organization name, which is identical with your user name.

 ## Logging in